rmhayes97/Hayes.5/README.md

 CS4760 - Project 5
 GitHub Repository Link: https://github.com/rmhayes97/Hayes.5.git

-How to run the program: make then use ./oss When you are finished with the program
+How to run the program: make then use ./oss When you are finished with the program use make clean

 Deadlock detection algorithm was found on GeeksForGeeks and troubleshooted using StackOverflow